 Gas Starter Retrofitting and Maintenance

-All wood-burning Belgard Elements fireplaces and fire pits are designed to allow for gas retrofitting — either with a gas starter system, or a full gas burner.
+All wood-burning Belgard fire features are designed to allow for gas retrofitting — either with a gas starter system, or a full gas burner.
 Log igniters are particularly popular and typically last about 8 to 10 years before beginning to rust and requiring replacement.
 Remote controlled ignition systems are also popular.
 These can be designed for operation from inside of the house or from a mobile app.
 However, they often require additional maintenance, as wires and batteries can corrode due to exposure to the elements.
 For best long-term results, use a simple push-button igniter, similar to the ignition system on a standard gas grill.
 With fewer working parts, this simple system will typically last more seasons than a remote system.
 Finally, you need to have a contact list of the latest “Fire Watch Services Near Me” so that you can get help when something goes wrong.

 . . .